+[Reasons for appointment]

+Ms. Hatta has extensive experience at international accounting firms and great insight into international taxation and other matters, areas in which her insights have won acclaim both inside and outside the Company.
+She has made substantial contributions to the Aijnomoto Group, especially in the areas of finance and accounting since her appointment as an outside director in June 2022.

+[Reasons for appointment]

 Mr. Scott Trevor Davis is a professor in the Department of Global Business, College of Business, Rikkyo University.
 He has a high level of academic knowledge regarding the theory and practice of social value creation through management strategies, as well as extensive insight into CSR and sustainability.
 From April 2021 to March 2023, he chaired the Company's Sustainability Advisory Committee, providing suitable traction for reports to the Board of Directors on Materiality.

-▶ Executive Officers
+Executive Officers

-1 Taro Fuiie
+1 Taro Fujie

-Director, Representative Executive Officer President & Chief Executive Officer
+Director, Representative Executive Officer, President & Chief Executive Officer

 2 Hiroshi Shiragami

-Director, Representative Executive Office & Executive Vice President Chief Innovation Officer (CIO) Supervision of R&D
+Director, Representative Executive Officer & Executive Vice President Chief Innovation Officer (CIO) Supervision of R&D

-3 Junichiro Kojima Executive Officer & Vice President
+3 Junichiro Kojima

-Deputy General Manager Food Products Division, and General Manager, Institute of Food Sciences and Technologies)
+Executive Officer & Vice President Deputy General Manager, Food Products Division, and General Manager, Institute of Food Sciences and Technologies)

 4 Yoshiteru Masai

 Executive Officer & Senior Vice President General Manager, Food Products Division

-5 Takayuki Koda
+5 Takavuki Koda

 Executive Officer & Senior Vice President Chief Digital Officer (CDO)

-6 Takeshi Saito
+6 Takeshi Saito Director

 Executive Officer & Vice President Chief Transformation Officer (CXO)

 7 Sumio Maeda

 Executive Officer & Vice President, General Manager, AminoScience Division

 8 Eiichi Mizutani

 Executive Officer & Vice President In charge of Finance & Investor Relations

 9 Chika Morishima

 Executive Officer & Vice President In charge of Sustainability and Communications

 10 Tatsuva Sasaki

 Director, Executive Officer & Senior Vice President, General Manager, Corporate Division

 11 Smriga Miroslav

 Executive Officer In charge of Quality Assurance

 ▶ Value Creation Advisory Board

 Akira Sato

 Partner, Value Create Inc.

+[Career summary]

 Highly evaluated as chosen for first place in the general corporate category of analyst rankings.
 Took part in launching an asset management company for long-term and engagement investment.
-Currently involved in value creation for numerous companies based on the theme of combining intangible assets and corporate value
+Currently involved in value creation for numerous companies based on the theme of combining intangible assets and corporate value.

 [Perspectives expected from Mr. Sato]

-Providing perspectives and information on corporate value creation, and dialogues with management members on this subject Advice on investor relations and capital policy, etc. from an investor's perspective.
+Providing perspectives and information on corporate value creation, and dialogues with management members on this subject.
+Advice on investor relations and capital policy, etc., from an investor's perspective.
 Proposals on different perspectives to the management meeting.

 Masahito Namiki

 CEO, Interbrand Japan, Inc.

+[Career summary]

 Consulting with many corporate managers and engagement with top media regarding brands as management assets that create corporate value.
 Particularly focused on taking branding concepts to the next level, centered on the identity of brands for managers, and new approaches to branding.

 [Perspectives expected from Mr. Namiki]

 Proposals for improving branding and new approaches to branding initiatives as a source for corporate value creation.
 Provision of information based on leading branding methodologies.
-Support for improving brand strength in overseas
+Support for improving brand strength in overseas operations

 Wataru Baba

+CEO, Mononaware Inc.